 But these descriptions oversimplify the problem, because the types of cyberattacks and attackers keep evolving, along with their tools.
 As they do, cybersecurity companies such as Mimecast and its partners are increasingly working together to integrate and innovate the defenses against cyberattacks.

-Brief History of Cyberattack Types
+Brief History of the Different Types of Cyber Attacks

 More than 50 years ago, an engineer named Bob Thomas created a self-replicating program meant to move across computers as an experiment.
 He named it Creeper (after a character in a “Scooby Doo” cartoon) and the computer virus was born.[iv]
 In the 1980s, with the emergence of personal computers, viruses were weaponized, and with the arrival of the internet, the types of cyberattacks exploded globally.